wtimkey/wtimkey.github.io/index.md

 I completed a BA in Linguistics at Cornell in May 2020, and then spent a year as a Post-Baccalaureate researcher at Cornell working with [Marten van Schijndel](https://vansky.github.io/).

-My research interests lie broadly within the field of computational psycholinguistics, specifically:

-**1) Inductive Biases:** What can statistical models of language, such as deep neural nets, teach us about what is learnable from primary linguisitic data with a general-purpose learner.

-**2) Statistical Models as Theories of Human Language Processing:** There has been a considerable amount of research in recent years which seeks to evaluate the lingusitic knowledge encoded in state-of-the-art language models like BERT and GPT-2.
-These models may not only provide insights into what is learnable from finite linguisitic data, but also uncover potential theories of real-time language processing in humans.
+My research interests lie broadly within the field of computational psycholinguistics.
+Specifically, I am interested in how advances in deep learning can inform theories of online sentence processing.
+Lately, I've been investigating how we can model humans' finite memory capacity in neural language models, with the long-term goal of integrating expectation-based and memory-based theories of online sentence processing.

 ---